Nursing Training Programmes

 During their clinical attachment, a structured orientation programme inducts students to various clinical settings.
 We have a dedicated team of educators in the NED working closely with respective nurses, nursing clinicians and managers to help students achieve their learning objectives and sharpen clinical skills and competencies.
 We have included our interns in our in-house training programmes and paired them with clinical preceptors who mentors them throughout their attachment stint.
 We foster a cohesive bond with our students and value their feedback.
 This keep us on a continuous track of improvement and enhancement of our facilitation.

-Raffles Hospital clinical attachment programme
+Korean University Raffles Hospital student attachment

 Overseas Nursing Education Programme